Susanna Watts: Career

 Watts published a number of translations, collections of poetry, and travel writing.
 Upon Heyrick's death in 1834, Watts published a poem To the Memory of Eliizabeth Heyrick.
 Watts' reputation led to her being noted in Mary Pilkington's Memoirs of Celebrated Female Characters.

 She published her guidebook A Walk Through Leicester anonymously, and referred to herself as 'he' in the address at the beginning of the book.
+The work is now recognised as the first published guide book about the town.

 Watts also founded the philanthropical organisation, Society of the Relief of Indigent Old Age, as well as publishing books on the treatment of animals.
+Her poem The Insects in Council: Addressed to Entomologists, with Other Poems argued that even insects deserved freedom through the narrations of a dragon-fly, a bee and a moth.